markbates/configatron/V2-README.md

 h3.
 Hash/YAML

-You can configure configatron from a hash as well (this is really only useful in testing or for data driven configurat, it's not recommended for actual configuration):
+You can configure configatron from a hash as well (this is really only useful in testing or for data driven configuration, it's not recommended for actual configuration):

 <pre><code>
   configatron.configure_from_hash({:email => {:pop => {:address => 'pop.example.com', :port => 110}}, :smtp => {:address => 'smtp.example.com'}})

   configatron.email.pop.address # => 'pop.example.com'
   configatron.email.pop.port # => 110
   # and so on...